alimness/sabbath-school-resources/src/en/pm/studying-together-01-bible-studies-you-can-give/25-health/25-health.md

 _1 Cor.
 10:31_ — Whatever you eat or drink,do all to the glory of God.

-_Provo 20:1_ — Wine is a mocker, strong drink is raging.
+_Prov 20:1_ — Wine is a mocker, strong drink is raging.

-_Prov.23:29-32_ — Do not drink fermented wine.
+_Prov.
+23:29-32_ — Do not drink fermented wine.
 It brings sorrow, woe, and contention.
 It is decep- tive and clouds judgment.

-_Isa.5:11_ — Woe to those who are intoxicated by wine.
+_Isa.
+5:11_ — Woe to those who are intoxicated by wine.

-_Prov.4:17_ — Excessive wine leads to violence.
+_Prov.
+4:17_ — Excessive wine leads to violence.

-_Prov.31:4,5_ — Wine is not for kings or princes since it perverts wise judgment.
+_Prov.
+31:4,5_ — Wine is not for kings or princes since it perverts wise judgment.

 _Rev.
 5:10_ — Since we are kings and priests unto God, we need clear minds.